hulkund/hulkund.github.io/index.md

 ---
 layout: default
+published: false
 ---

 ## About Me

 <img class="profile-picture" src="prof_utah_2.png">

-I'm an incoming PhD student at MIT CSAIL!
-I work on creating trustworthy machine learning models that are robust to distribution shift.
-This summer, I will be visiting ETH Zurich, hosted by Prof. Fanny Yang.
+I'm a second-year AI/ML PhD student at MIT CSAIL!
+I work on data-centric AI systems, focusing on data curation.

-Previously, I was a master's student at MIT CSAIL in the [HealthyML Lab](https://healthyml.org) advised by Prof. Marzyeh Ghassemi and an incoming PhD student at MIT CSAIL.
+Previously, I was a master's student at MIT CSAIL in the [HealthyML Lab](https://healthyml.org) advised by Prof. Marzyeh Ghassemi and a visiting student at ETH Zurich, hosted by Prof. Fanny Yang.
 I also went to MIT for undergrad and double majored in computer science and mathematics (Course 6 & 18) with a concentration in Ancient and Medieval Studies.
-I've had the pleasure to intern at Microsoft Research (x2) Apple Research, and Amadeus.
+I've had the pleasure to intern at Microsoft Research (x2), Apple Research, and Amadeus.

 I'm also on [Twitter](https://twitter.com/NHulkund).
 Feel free to contact me at **nhulkund@mit.edu**!